shahbazibnafzal/flixy/README.md

 ## Overview

 This project is a simulation of a customer support landing page with an AI chatbot assistant integrated to the page.
-The page inlcudes a full responsive layout with sections such as:
+The page uses server side rendering (SSR) for better SEO and inlcudes a fully responsive and accessible layout with sections such as:

 - **Navbar**: A navigation bar for easy access to different sections.
 (The links are )
 - **Hero**: A welcoming hero section introducing Flixy - AI assiatant with a CTA (Call to action)